TeamGleason/SpeakFaster/SPO-StatementOfWork.md

 ### Data Format and Storage

 Data will be time stamp correlated with approximately a 2 frames per second context.
 Precision timings are not needed, standard seconds/milliseconds off of system clock is sufficient for data correlation.
 Timestamps will be encoded in filenames using non-delimited ISO 8601 format, so yyyymmddThhmmssf.
-So filenames would be DataStream-yyyymmddThhmmssf.Extension.
+So filenames would be {DataStream}-yyyymmddThhmmssf.{Extension}.

 Structured data files (e.g. keystroke captures) should use the Google [protobuf](https://developers.google.com/protocol-buffers/docs/csharptutorial) format rather than xml or json.